imperionite/cp1/README.md

 ## **Project Description**

 The **MotorPH Payroll System - Phase 1** is a foundational implementation of an employee payroll system built using **Spring Boot** and **MySQL**.
 The primary objective of this phase is to **automate the calculation of employee salaries** while ensuring an accurate presentation of employee details.
 This project derives from the requirements identification phase outlined in Phase 1, accessible via this [link](https://github.com/imperionite/cp1ms1/blob/main/MO-IT101%20Milestone%201_Imperial%20%2C%20Arnel_H1101_2nd%20Term_2024-2025.md).
+Refer to the [RATIONALE.md](https://github.com/imperionite/cp1/blob/main/RATIONALE.md) to know more about the essential aspects of the project.

 This system is designed to:
 ✔️ **Display employee information** (employee number, name, and birthday).